 Following a Mediterranean Style Diet is an incredibly healthy way to eat.
 Studies from all over the world have indicated that you can expect to lose weight, lower your risk of heart disease, cancer, type 2 diabetes and increase your life expectancy.
 What’s more, it will also help improve your gut bacteria.
-The Blood Sugar Diet is based on the Mediterranean Style Diet which is helping many people to reverse their Type 2 diabetes.
+The Fast 800 is based on the Mediterranean Style Diet which is helping many people to reverse their Type 2 diabetes.

 Mediterranean Style Diet foods: